 Subscribing for shares in Enterprise Investment Scheme (EIS) companies qualifies for a 30% Income Tax deduction - so £1,000 invested generates a £300 tax rebate.
-Up to £1m can be invested in a tax year for Income Tax relief.
+Up to £2m can be invested in a tax year for Income Tax relief.
 Gains on EIS shares are exempt from CGT provided the investment is held for at least three years, but any dividends are taxable.
-Similar tax reliefs apply if you invest in a 'Social Enterprise' either by way of shares or a loan.

-Subscribers for shares in a Seed Enterprise Investment Scheme (SEIS) company will enjoy a 50% Income Tax rebate (i.e. more than the 45% top Income Tax rate), but the maximum investment under SEIS is £100,000 per tax year.
+Subscribers for shares in a Seed Enterprise Investment Scheme (SEIS) company will enjoy a 50% Income Tax rebate (i.e. more than the top rates of Income Tax), but the maximum investment under SEIS is £100,000 per tax year.
 Gains reinvested in SEIS shares reduce the tax due on the gain by 50%.
-Both EIS and SEIS companies have to be small unquoted trading businesses, so they are relatively high-risk investments.
+Both EIS and SEIS companies have to be small unquoted trading businesses, so they are very high-risk investments.
 There are age limits on the trades operated in EIS and SEIS companies, which increases the risk.

-Subscribing for shares in approved Venture Capital Trust companies (VCT) also qualifies for a 30% Income Tax deduction, and gains and dividends are exempt from tax.
+Subscribing for shares in approved Venture Capital Trust companies (VCT's) also qualifies for a 30% Income Tax deduction, and gains and dividends are exempt from tax.
 Up to £200,000 can be invested in a tax year.
-VCTs are quoted companies, but they have to invest in small unquoted trading companies, so they are also relatively high risk.
+VCTs are quoted companies, but they have to invest mainly in small unquoted trading companies, so they are also relatively high risk.